petiay/measure_extinction/docs/code_capabilities.rst

 provide specific capabilities needed for handling photometric data.
 The spectroscopy is stored in SpecData class.

-The details of the data stored are:
+The details of the data stored include:

 * file: name of DAT file
 * path: path of DAT file
 * data: dictionary of BandData and SpecData objects containing the stellar data
+* photonly: only photometry used (all spectroscopic data ignored)
 * sptype: spectral type of star from DAT file
 * use_corfac: boolean for determining if corfacs should be used
-* corfac: dictonary of correction factors for spectral data
+* corfac: dictionary of correction factors for spectral data
 * dereddened: boolean if the data has been dereddened
 * dereddenParams: dictionary of FM90 and CCM89 dereddening parameters
 * model_parameters: stellar atmosphere model parameters (for model based data)